-Would you trade an hour of pruning in late May for an extra three weeks of flowers in late summer?
-If so, you may want to try doing the Chelsea Chop!
+Would you trade an hour of pruning in May for an extra three weeks of flowers in late summer?
+If so, you may want to try doing the Chelsea Chop.

 This pruning technique is used to control the growth habit and/or extend the normal flowering period of certain types of perennials.
-The name comes from England’s most famous flower show, which is held in late May, around the time this type of pruning should be done.
+The name comes from England’s most famous flower show, which is held in late May, around the time this type of pruning is done.

 Only certain perennials are eligible for the Chelsea Chop.
-If you grow any of the following plants, read on to learn about the pro’s and con’s and make the cuts: Achillea, Anthemis tinctoria (golden marguerite), Artemisia, Aster, Campanula, Cranesbill (hardy geranium), Echinacea (coneflower), Eupatorium (Joe Pye weed), Helenium, Helianthus (perennial types), Iberis (candytuft), Monarda, Nepeta (catmint), Penstemon, Phlox paniculata (garden phlox), Rudbeckia (black-eyed Susan), Sedum (upright forms), Solidago (goldenrod) and Veronicastrum.
+If you grow any of the following plants, read on to learn about the pro’s and con’s of this technique and how to make the cuts: Achillea, Anthemis tinctoria (golden marguerite), Artemisia, Aster, Campanula, Cranesbill (hardy geranium), Echinacea (coneflower), Eupatorium (Joe Pye weed), Helenium, Helianthus (perennial types), Iberis (candytuft), Monarda, Nepeta (catmint), Penstemon, Phlox paniculata (garden phlox), Rudbeckia (black-eyed Susan), Sedum (upright forms), Solidago (goldenrod) and Veronicastrum.

 How to Do the Chelsea Chop

-If your garden is relatively small, all you’ll need is pruning shears or garden scissors.
+For a relatively small garden, you can do the Chelsea Chop with nothing more than pruning shears or garden scissors.
 For a bigger garden it’s nice to have hedge shears.

 Pruning to Control Size

-If you have an established plant that’s grown too big for its allotted space, pruning in late spring will keep the plant shorter and bushier so it doesn’t overshadow its neighbors.
-Bloom time will be delayed by a couple weeks but having a tidier plant may be a good trade off.
+If you have an established plant that’s become too big for its allotted space, a late spring pruning can help keep it from overshadowing its neighbors.
+Bloom time will be delayed by a couple weeks but having a tidier plant could be a good trade off.

-When the plant reaches about 1/3 of its ultimate height (usually by late May), cut all or some of the stems back by about 1/3.
-Good candidates for this treatment include artemisia, nepeta, upright sedum and anthemis.
+When the plant reaches about one-third of its ultimate height (usually by late May), shear off the top third of the plant’s stems.
+Good candidates for this treatment include artemisia, nepeta, upright sedum and anthemis (golden marguerite).

 Pruning to Control Height

-Giving tall perennials the Chelsea chop keeps them more compact so they’re less likely to topple over in late summer and fall.
-I find that plants such as eupatorium, helianthus, helenium and veronicastrum also look better when they are more in proportion to what’s growing nearby.
+Giving tall perennials the Chelsea chop keeps them more compact so they are less likely to topple over in late summer and fall.
+I find that many of these plants, including eupatorium, helianthus, helenium and veronicastrum, also look better when they are more in proportion to what’s growing nearby.

-For these plants, simply cut back all the stems by about 1/3.
-Timing should be as above, when the plant has reached about a third of its normal height.
+If your primary goal is to reduce the plant’s height, simply cut back all the stems by about 1/3.
+The cut stems will produce side shoots and then set buds on those shorter stems.
+Timing for this technique should be as above, when the plant has reached about a third of its normal height.

 Pruning to Delay Flowering

 The Chelsea Chop can also be used to delay bloom time.
-This is something to consider if you’re trying to get flowers for a particular date, will be away during the normal bloom time, or want to coordinate flowering among several different types of perennials.
+This is something to consider if you have a late season event planned, will be away during the plant’s normal bloom time, or want to coordinate its flowering with that of other perennials.

 Cutting back the entire plant by 1/3 in late May or early June will typically delay flowering by 2 to 3 weeks.
 Good candidates for this technique include coreoposis, phlox paniculata, monarda, heliopsis, nepeta, Shasta daisies, asters and helenium.